 - How to implement guardrails to ensure the system remains efficient over time as new features are added and maintenance performed, and what it will cost if these guardrails fail.

-- What it will cost if the team cannot deploy changes in a timely manner or if talent with critical skills and knowledge of the system leaves the company.
+- What will it cost if the team cannot deploy changes in a timely manner or if talent with critical skills and knowledge of the system leaves the company?

 Other labs choose to purchase multiple software applications and combine them.
 A common issue with these types of systems is that they are not well integrated.
 They often require that users navigate between many screens and search for information across multiple applications to complete a task.
 Plus, they can lead to duplicated effort, inefficiencies, and errors.